Estimated reading time: 15 minutes

 Life Insurance Policies

-Both Mrs. CBB and I have insurance policies that are term life insurance and whole life-Par which is invested.
+Mrs. CBB and I have insurance policies that are term life insurance and whole life-Par, which is invested.

-Earlier this year we converted our life insurance into permanent solutions which are called partial conversion without medical evidence.
+Earlier this year, we converted our life insurance into permanent solutions called partial conversion without medical evidence.

-We did this because it guaranteed early cash values, meets flexibility, and long-term protection all with potential tax-saving advantages.
+We did this because it guaranteed early cash values, meets flexibility, and provides long-term protection with potential tax-saving advantages.

-We’ve also bought our son an insurance policy that after 10 years will be fully paid by us and he won’t ever need to buy one.
+We’ve also bought our son an insurance policy that, after ten years, will be fully paid for by us, and he won’t ever need to buy one.

-Obtaining Life insurance such as from Policy Me is critical when you have dependents that rely on you for financial support.
+Life insurance from Policy Me is critical when dependents rely on you for financial support.

 Beneficiaries